Carrot Cake – Layer Cake Version with Cream Cheese Frosting

 Below I’ve included step-by-step photos and tips to help ensure success.

-- If using walnuts, chop them finely and place on a cookie sheet.
+- Toast the Nuts.
+If using walnuts, chop them finely and place on a cookie sheet.
 Toast in the preheated oven for 6-8 minutes, or until you can start to smell a nutty aroma.

-- Then in a separate very large bowl, beat together the oil, brown sugar and granulated sugar until frothy.
+- Whisk the Wet Ingredients.
+Then in a separate very large bowl, whisk together the oil, brown sugar and granulated sugar, eggs and vanilla.
 This step helps to remove any lumps of sugar and aerate the eggs – which gives a slightly less dense texture than just whisking the eggs into the wet ingredients later.

-- Beat the oil, applesauce and vanilla into the egg mixture.
-I like replacing some of the oil and sugar with applesauce in this carrot cake.
-It has nothing to do with health (for me at least) and everything to do with wanting the cake to be perfectly moist without getting too oily or sickeningly sweet (which I find is often the case with store-bought carrot cakes).
+- The applesauce makes the cake perfectly moist without getting too oily or sickeningly sweet (which I find is often the case with store-bought carrot cakes).

-- Distribute the batter evenly between the lined pans and bake in the preheated oven.
-They will need to bake for about 35 minutes (see below for different pan sizes and baking times).
+- Pour and Bake.
+Distribute the batter evenly between the lined pans and bake in the preheated oven.
+They will need to bake for about 25-30 minutes for three 8-inch round pans.

 Assembling the Cake